NelsonGan/dentistathome-android/README.md

 ## Description
-DentistAtHome is a comprehensive dental solution mobile app developed with Kotlin for the Android platform.
-Designed for patients and dentists alike, the app enables patients to easily submit digital inspection requests while providing dentists with a platform to review the requests and offer relevant consultations.
-The app also features a review system that allows users to share their experiences with other users, ensuring transparency and trust among its users
+DentistAtHome is a comprehensive dental solution mobile app developed with Android Kotlin.
+It is designed for patients and dentists, in which it enables patients to easily submit digital dental inspection requests while providing dentists with a platform to review the requests and offer relevant consultations.
+The app also features a review system that allows users to share their experiences with other users via ratings and comments.

 ## Tech Stack
 The mobile application was built with Android Kotlin, while the DBMS used is Firebase.